mattnbinns/mattnbinns.github.io/markdown.md

 **Key Note:** If you would like to nest items within a list simply add a indent.
 ### Horizontal Rule
 A horizontal rule is essentially a horizontal line going across the screen of a page.
 To create a horizontal rule, use three or more astricks, dashes, or underscores on a line by themselves.
+### Links
+To create a link, type in the title you would like the link to be labeled inside brackets.
+Include the URL link inside parentheses following right after the closing brackets.

+**Key Note** If the URL link has any spaces in the middle, replace the space with %20.